Bruising bananas to create elaborate works of art

-Her artwork ranges from landscapes and portraits to social justice messages and even the TV cartoon character Homer Simpson.
+Her artwork ranges from landscapes and portraits to social justice messages and even Homer Simpson.

 But the bananas she uses don’t go to waste.
 After she has documented her pieces, she then eats the banana to complete the creative process.